Initiatives and Projects

 Academic Leadership Development

-The Office of the Senior Vice President for Academic Affairs and Provost and the Office of the Vice Provost for Faculty and Academic Affairs develop academic leadership programs through external and internal opportunities.
-These include the comprehensive year-long Provost’s Department Heads and Chairs Leadership program, the “Talking Heads” program.
-Best practices are also disseminated in a variety of other programs, including new faculty orientation, comprehensive dean reviews, the CIC Academic Leadership program, the CIC Department Executive Officers program, and the APLU leadership training opportunities.
+The Office of the Executive Vice President and Provost develops academic leadership programs through external and internal opportunities.
+These include the comprehensive year-long Provost’s New Department Heads and Chairs Leadership program as well as the “Talking Heads” program.
+Best practices are also disseminated in a variety of other programs, including new faculty orientation, comprehensive dean reviews, the Big Ten Academic Alliance’s Academic Leadership program, the Big Ten Academic Alliance’s Department Executive Officers program, and APLU leadership training opportunities.
 Additional peer networking activities include the Academy of Distinguished Teachers, distinguished faculty luncheons and lectures, annual promotion and tenure recognition events, and various faculty awards ceremonies.

-Working in partnership with OHR and academic officers, academic leadership development and training includes identifying and strengthening opportunities and incentives for bringing high-profile achievers and innovators to the University, and identifying best approaches to ensuring faculty and academic success.
+Working in partnership with the Office of Human Resources and academic officers, academic leadership development and training includes identifying and strengthening opportunities and incentives for bringing field-shaping faculty to the University, and identifying best approaches to ensuring faculty and academic success.
 Our institutional commitment remains to create a culture that sustains top faculty and staff.

-OHR is in the process of developing and implementing new tools, programming, and services focused on leadership development for academic and administrative leaders.
+OHR has developed new tools, programming, and services focused on leadership development for academic and administrative leaders.
 A key priority for this work is intentionally incorporating diversity and inclusion.
-To help with this, OHR convened an advisory group (Anne Phibbs, Kimberly Hewitt, Michael Goh, and Virajita Singh) to develop new leadership tools and programming.
-Based on recommendations from this group, OHR has incorporated additional content on diversity and inclusion into programming, has created online modules (Supervisor Essentials) that include content from the Office of Equity and Diversity (OED), and has referred supervisors to OED training opportunities.
-OHR is also working on defining behavioral competencies for leaders in the area of equity and diversity, which will then be included on 360 surveys and incorporated into training and development resources.
+To help with this, OHR collaborated with OED leaders to develop new leadership tools and programming.
+Based on recommendations from this group, OHR has defined behavioral competencies for leaders in the area of equity and diversity, which is included on 360 surveys and incorporated into training and development resources in collaboration with OED.
+OHR also refers supervisors to OED training opportunities.

 More information: Brandon Sullivan, email@example.com